 We’ve compiled a few helpful signs that can help you determine whether you are meeting your maximum potential and, if not, how far you are falling short.

 - You sleep well at night and are not feeling a high level of stress or depression.

 - You feel energized and excited about your daily routine and the tasks for the day.

-- You are happy in your job and life in general, and do not constantly wish you were doing something else.
+- You are happy in your job and life and do not constantly wish you were doing something else.

-- You are looking forward to your future, but are truly happy in the present.
+- You look forward to your future but are truly happy in the present.